rabbitstack/fibratus/docs/kevents/anatomy.md

 ### Metadata

-Metadata is an arbitrary sequence of tags in form of key/value pairs that you can squash into the event on behalf of [transformers](/transformers).
+Metadata are an arbitrary sequence of tags in form of key/value pairs that you can squash into the event on behalf of [transformers](/transformers/introduction).
 A tag can be virtually any string data that you find meaningful to either identify the event or apply filtering/grouping once event is persisted in the data store.